Check items to add to the cart or select all

-The 2010 Act introduced the concept of portability of the federal applicable exemption.
+The 2010 Act introduced, and the ATRA continued, the concept of portability of the federal applicable exemption.
 If a spouse dies without using all of the available exemption, the deceased spouse’s unused exemption becomes available for use by the surviving spouse.
-Portability, absent further changes in the law, only applies in the case of 2011 and 2012 deaths.

 The clauses suggested below are intended to address that goal of flexibility.
 These clauses focus on the central concerns of most estate plans – addressing the disposition of a decedent’s property among one’s spouse and children.
 The central themes of planning should be making sure that desired beneficiaries receive the maximum benefit of a decedent’s property – while protecting that property as much as possible from taxes, creditors, predators – and the possible weaknesses of the beneficiaries themselves.